RHexMan/RHex/Documents/README.md

 `which curl`

 The response should be something like /usr/bin/curl, which means curl was found, and you're ok.
-Then download and install the latest perlbrew by coping and pasting the following line at the prompt:
+Then download and install the latest perlbrew by copying and pasting the following line at the prompt:

 `\curl -L https://install.perlbrew.pl | bash`